mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 ### Single logo

-Vizro automatically incorporates a logo in the top-left corner if an image named `logo.<extension>` is present in the assets folder.
+If an image named `logo.<extension>` is present in the assets folder, Vizro automatically incorporates the logo in the top-left corner of the dashboard. assets folder.

 ### Theme-specific logos